YottaDB/YDBDoc/ProgrammersGuide/isv.rst

    IF $TLEVEL TROLLBACK

 This example performs a TROLLBACK if a transaction is in progress.
 A statement like this should appear in any error handler used with transaction processing.
-For more information on transaction processing, see `Chapter 5: “General Language Features of M” <./langfeat.html>`_.
+For more information on transaction processing, see `Chapter 5: "General Language Features of M" <./langfeat.html>`_.

 ---------------
 $TRESTART